OpenBfS/UncertRadio/docs/doc_files/misc/physical_units_test.rst

 by the characteristic numerical values “11“ and “21“ given in column B of the file unitsTable.csv.

-Before basic units can used for calculations, the following modifications remain to be applied:
+Before basic units can be used for calculations, the following modifications remain to be applied:

--  the right-hand side of an equation with the number :math:`i` consists of some quantities numbered by :math:`k`; the unit of the quantity with number :math:`k` can consist of one or more unit parts.
-The :math:`k`-th quantity has an index or address :math:`nng(k)` within the completed symbol table within UR.

--  outside of arguments of function, all minus characters are replaced by plus characters; this shall assure that in case of a simple net count rate the difference of the unit values shall not become zero.

--  For functions used inside a formula, like Log(), Exp() and Sqrt(), the variable names inside their arguments are replaced by unit names and later by their characteristic unit values.
-In this was, the argument of such a function gets a form which can be calculated numerically.
-For this purpose, a **second, simpler function parser is used UncertRadio, called seval**, which can calculate the formula string, if containing only numbers, directly, it does not operate on variables.

--  If the argument of Log() (mostly 2) does not contain a variable with non-empty unit, i.e., a number, the expression Log(Argument) is set equal to 1.

--  The unit of an input quantity with number :math:`k` can contain more than one unit parts, such that the unit represents a small formula.
+-  The unit of an **input quantity**, being used as the :math:`k`-th variable within the equation for a dependent quantity, can contain more than one unit-parts, such that the full unit represents a small formula.
-   For a detection probability :math:`eps`, the unit could be 1/mBq/min.
+   For a detection probability :math:`eps`, the unit could be given as 1/mBq/min.
-   The unit parts are converted to basic units and the associated conversion factors are combined in the same way to build the conversion of this input quantity: in the example, the scaling factor of the combined unit is:
+   The unit-parts are converted to basic units and the associated conversion factors are combined in the same way to build the conversion of this input quantity.
+In the example, the scaling factor of the combined unit is:
    :math:`uconv\left( nng(k \right)) = 1/0,001/60\  = \ 16,66667`, if
    the desired unit shall be 1/Bq/s.
+The conversion factors of the input quantities are calculated in the subroutine :math:`load\_unit\_conv` and stored in the array :math:`unit\_conv\_factSV()`.

+-  The right-hand side of an equation with the number :math:`i` consists of some quantities numbered by :math:`k`; the unit of the quantity with number :math:`k` can consist of one or more unit parts.
+The :math:`k`-th quantity has an index :math:`nng(k)` which is the index of a symbol of the complete symbol table within UR.

+-  Outside of arguments of a function string, all minus characters are replaced by plus characters; this prevents in the case of a simple net count rate the difference of the unit values from becoming zero.

+-  For functions used inside a formula, like Log(), Exp() and Sqrt(), the variable names inside their arguments are replaced by unit names and later by their characteristic unit values.
+Thereby, the argument of such a function gets a form which can be calculated numerically.
+For this purpose, a **second, simpler function parser is used UncertRadio, called seval**, which can calculate the formula string directly, if containing an arithmetic expression of only numbers,
+   because it does not need unit-name variables to be supported.

+-  If the argument of Log() (mostly Log(2)) does not contain a variable with non-empty unit, i.e., a number, the expression Log(Argument) is set equal to 1.

+-  The formula is searched for parts containing a sum of additive terms ('+' or '-').
+If such a part is found and encompassed by one or more bracket pairs, the sum within the innermost bracket pair is selected for further tests. these additive terms are checked for the agreement of their units by applying the numerical unit tests described below also to the additive terms.

--  To enable calculation, a unit string is build, for the example :math:`eps`, from the characteristic unit values (see unitsTable.csv): “(1/11.0/21.0)“.
+-  To enable calculation, a unit string is built from the characteristic numerical unit values (see the file unitsTable.csv), e. g., “(1/11.0/21.0)“ for the example :math:`eps`.

--  Within an equation :math:`i` (for a dependent quantity) every single variable name contained in it (number :math:`k`) is replaced by such a string.
+-  Within an equation :math:`i` for a dependent quantity, every single variable name contained in it (number :math:`k`) is replaced by such a string.
 The scaling factor :math:`uconv(i)` for the quantity associated with equation :math:`i` is determined from: